National Rugby League: Pre-season

-The NRL pre season typically begins in February and ends in early March.
+The NRL pre-season typically begins in February and ends in early March.
 Clubs generally use this time to organise trial matches to test playing combinations.
 However, some clubs play for trophies: Easts and Wests play for the Foundation Cup while South Sydney and St. George Illawarra play for the Charity Shield.
 The trials are typically played in cities and towns that normally don't host NRL matches.
 In the past a World Sevens rugby league football tournament has been hosted, however this was scrapped due to injury concerns.
+2023 saw the introduction of the NRL Pre-season Challenge to create a more structured pre-season for each club.

 All Stars match

 Beginning in 2010, the All Stars match has become a major fixture in the NRL preseason.
 The teams are chosen via public voting and the two sides play for the Arthur Beetson Trophy.
 In 2018, the game was temporarily removed from the calendar due to the World Cup being played the previous year citing an excessive player workload.
 The match returned in 2019 and was hosted in Melbourne with the Australian Indigenous All Stars taking on the New Zealand Maori All Stars.